danielkong/LeetCode-Swift/iOS_Basic/iOS Summary.md

                 }
             }
             ```
-        - *Other thread* reveives the signal, *removes* the notif from the queue and process notification.
+        - *Other thread* reviews the signal, *removes* the notif from the queue and process notification.

             ```
             [self setupThreadingSupport];